 The motion performance has been improved in response to the change of the hardware of the robot.
 Three parameters (the orbit of the motion, transition time of the posture, maximum speed to which the motor can be put out) have been adjusted.

-As the result, the maximum distance of the shoot has greatly improved from 2.0m to 6.0m.
+As the result, the maximum distance of the shoot has 6.0m.
+Speed of getting up is improved from 8s to 5s.